 Tips for Identifying (and hopefully avoiding) Predatory Journals

 All academic authors want to get their papers written up and published as quickly as possible and, hopefully, in the best journals possible.
-We also want to pay as little as possible for the privilege of seeing our work appear in a leading international journal with a high impact factor (IF).
+Many also want to pay as little as possible for the privilege of seeing their work appear in a leading international journal with a high impact factor.

 You’ll be aware that the rise of open access publishing over the last few years has led to a dramatic shift in the way that article costs are paid: from journals and publishers recouping monies via subscriptions (the ‘traditional’ model) to the levying of article processing charges (APCs) that are typically paid either by universities or by authors themselves.

 This cost-to-publish open access model has also (sadly) led to a dramatic rise in predatory publishers running predatory journals.
 They are journals that are only interested in taking your money.
 These outlets often have no (or limited) international listing in recognised databases, no impact factor and limited production values.
 Predatory journals have a bad reputation for taking your money and then publishing your work, often badly and in a place that few other authors will be able to find, read or cite your study.

 A predatory journal can be defined as a publishing outlet that is purely interested in taking your money and not interested in properly disseminating or publishing your work.
 They are renowned for publishing articles without having checked them for quality and legitimacy, and are also often characterised by not providing the other editorial and publishing services that legitimate academic journals provide.
 Such journals advertise widely, often over email.
 They earn their reputation as being “predatory” because academics are often essentially “tricked” into publishing with them.
 Just how to sort good journals from predators deserves a closer look.

 Since predatory journals are clearly such a bad deal for authors, why do so many academics get suckered into publishing in these “purely for profit” outlets?